peferron/peferron.github.io/_posts/2015-11-10-side-projects-overtime.md

 *Warning: this post is completely about myself.
 Writing helps me clear my thoughts.*

-Last year, I decided to put my new side projects on Github.
+Last year, I decided to put my new side projects on GitHub.
 One year later I had a nice present: 1000 commits!

 {% include figure.html src="github1000.png" %}